bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 __Objectives:__
 * Understand  how  dynamic programming  works
-* Understand the  examples discussed in the notes (including justification of correctness and analysis)
+* Understand the  examples discussed in  class (Fibonacci, board game, rod cutting and knapsack) (including justification of correctness and analysis)
 * Apply DP to new problems

 __Resources:__